catchingchair/catchingchair/README.md

-- 👋 Hi, I’m @catchingchair
+- Hi, I’m @catchingchair
-- 👀 I’m interested in weightlifting, hiking, coding.
+- I’m interested in weightlifting, hiking, and coding.
-- 🌱 I’m currently learning how to code in C++, writing literature, draw.
+- I’m currently studying at university to become a software engineer.
-- 💞️ I’m looking to collaborate on nothing atm.

 <!---
 catchingchair/catchingchair is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.